Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate

 \subsection{Reaction Rate calculation}

 The present work gives an experimentally constrained reaction rate of the ground state contribution of $^{59}$Cu to the total stellar rate in the $T_9\sim$ 2.6-10.5 range.
 To extend the rate toward lower temperatures, the total cross sections measured here were combined with the extrapolated TALYS cross sections.
-As mentioned above, these cross sections were obtained using the DEM-3 $\alpha-$OMP with an uncertainty of 1.5 and scaled by a factor of 0.86 to reproduce the experimental cross section.
-The stellar reaction rate was obtained using TALYS and scaled by a factor of 0.86.
 The recommended stellar reaction rates for $^{59}$Cu(p,$\alpha$)$^{56}$Ni obtained in this work are shown in Table~\ref{table_rr}.